Integrability conditions for space-time stochastic integrals: Theory and applications: Ambit processes

 \subsection{Stochastic PDEs}

 The connection between stochastic PDEs and ambit processes is exemplified in \citep{BN11-2} relying on the integration theory of \citep{Rajput89} or \citep{Walsh86}.
 Let $U$ be an open subset of $\bbr\times\bbr^d$ with boundary $\partial U$, $P$ a polynomial in $1+d$ variables with constant coefficients and $M$ a random measure with different times of discontinuity.
-The goal is to find a solution $Z$ to the stochastic PDE \beq P(\partial_t,\partial_1,\ldots,\partial_d)Z(t,x)=\partial_t\partial_1\ldots\partial_d M(t,x),\quad (t,x)\in U, \eeq subjected to some boundary conditions on $\partial U$, where $\partial_t\partial_1\ldots\partial_d M(t,x)$ is the formal derivative of $M$, its noise.
+The goal is to find a solution $Z$ to the stochastic PDE

+subjected to some boundary conditions on $\partial U$, where $\partial _t\,\partial_1\cdots\partial_d M(t,x)$ is the formal derivative of $M$, its noise.
 We want to apply the method of Green's function to our random setting: first, we find a solution $Y$ to \eqref{spde} with vanishing boundary conditions, then we find a solution $Y^\prime$ to the homogeneous version of \eqref{spde} which satisfies the prescribed boundary conditions, and finally we obtain a solution $Z$ by the sum of $Y$ and $Y^\prime$.
 Since the problem of finding $Y^\prime$ is the same as in ordinary PDE theory, we concentrate on finding $Y$.
 However, since the noise of $M$ does not exist formally, there exists no solution $Y^\prime$ in the strong sense.
-One standard approach based on \citep[Section~3]{Walsh86} is to interprete \eqref{spde} in weak form and to define \beq Y(t,x):=\int_U G(t,s;x,y)\,M(\dd s,\dd y),\quad (t,x)\in U, \eeq as a solution, where $G$ is the Green's function for $P$ in the domain $U$.
+One standard approach based on \citep{Walsh86}, Section~3, is to interprete \eqref{spde} in weak form and to define

+as a solution, where $G$ is the Green's function for $P$ in the domain $U$.
 Obviously, $Y$ is then an ambit process, where the integrand is determined by the partial differential operator and the domain, and the integrator is the driving noise of the stochastic PDE.
 Therefore, Theorem~\ref{main} provides necessary and sufficient conditions for the existence of $Y$.
-Let us stress again that, in contrast to \citep{Rajput89} and \citep{Walsh86}, we need no distributional assumptions on $M$.
+Let us stress again that, in contrast to \citep {Rajput89} and \citep{Walsh86}, we need no distributional assumptions on~$M$.

+Finally, we want to come back to Remark~\ref{Walsh} and explain why the $L^2$-approach is too stringent for stochastic PDEs.
+To this end, we consider the stochastic heat equation in~$\bbr^d$: